mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-Using the optimized draw happens in the same way as the previous print, except that `SwapBuffers` is called to swap the draw buffer data at the end.
+The optimized print works like the previous print method, except that `SwapBuffers` is called to swap the draw buffer data at the end.
 A call to `SwapBuffers` might seem like an overly verbose requirement.
-However, it's very common in graphics APIs, so it's worth getting used to the idea.
+However, it's very common as an explicit requirement in graphics APIs, so it's worth getting used to the idea.

-The first time I wrote this program, I didn't separate `DrawBuffer` with `GraphicsContext`, I just wrote them all in the same class.
+The first time I wrote this program, I didn't separate `DrawBuffer` with `GraphicsContext`, I just wrote all the functionality in the same class.
 I want to make a special note about it because I want to remind the audience that software design is difficult, and refactoring is common.
-	and I want to emphasize that doing something for the first time means you should be comfortable with imperfect design.
+	and I want to emphasize that doing something for the first time, also called prototyping, means you should be comfortable with imperfect design.
-	every major computer programming problem I have ever solved started with a relatively messy intuitive solution.
+	every major computer programming problem I have ever solved started with a relatively messy prototype solution, developed incrementally by intuition.
-	My messy code didn't evolve into something that made sense until I sat with it for a while and re-wrote it.
+	My messy code didn't evolve into something that really made sense until I sat with it for a while and refactored.
-	Be patient with yourself as a developer.
-Give yourself the grace to rewrite messy code later.
+	Be patient with yourself too.
+Give yourself the grace to refactor messy code later.

+### scene
+test the program

+### voice
 Running this program is *much* faster than it used to be.
 Most of the time draw happens, there is actually no change at all.
-And sometimes, only small amounts of the screen needs to change.
+And most often, only small amounts of the screen needs to change.

 The graphics look fast enough to test quickly. we still need to keep working with the graphics system to use colors, which is part of the original game design.